Top 10 Rated Blenders

 With a sleek, brushed stainless steel finish that resists fingerprint smudges, this Vitamix blender is handsome enough to sit permanently on the countertop.
 Its powerful blades and horsepower motor…read more

 Like many heavy-duty blenders on the market today, this Vitamix model is loud on the highest setting, but it almost doesn’t matter because it thoroughly mixes food in just a minute or two with the 2+ horsepower motor.
 The jar’s design creates a vortex that pulls food down…read more

-Available in a variety of fun splashy colors, from tangerine orange to cinnamon to willow blue, this 5-speed blender from KitchenAid blends, purees, grinds, and crushes effectively with its 0.9 horsepower motor.
-The controls are clearly labeled and simple to operate, and the polycarbonate jar…read more
+Available in a variety of fun splashy colors, from tangerine orange to watermelon to raspberry ice, this 5-speed blender from KitchenAid blends, purees, grinds, and crushes effectively with its 550-watt motor.
+The controls are clearly labeled and simple to operate, and the BPA-free plastic jar…read more